ncatestify/cypress-base-plugin/update.md

 # Update md file

+2.1.20

+Enhanced isInternal function for compatibility with both Cypress and Jest environments: The function now dynamically determines the base URL by checking the execution context.
+In a Cypress context, it uses Cypress.config('baseUrl'), while in a Jest context, it falls back to process.env.BASE_URL or a default value.
+This update ensures consistent behavior of the isInternal function across different testing environments, enhancing its reliability and flexibility.

 2.1.19

 - Adjusted isInternal function to utilize Cypress context: The isInternal function has been updated to directly use the baseUrl from Cypress configuration.
 This ensures accurate determination of internal URLs within the Cypress testing environment.